-The citizens of East Hanover are very well educated compared to the average community in the nation: 39.34% of adults in East Hanover have a bachelor's degree or even advanced degree.
+The education level of East Hanover citizens is very high relative to the national average among all cities (21.84%): 38.19% of adults in East Hanover have a bachelor's degree or even advanced degree.

-East Hanover is a somewhat ethnically-diverse town.
+East Hanover is a very ethnically-diverse town.
 The people who call East Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Hanover residents report their race to be White, followed by Asian.
-Important ancestries of people in East Hanover include Irish, German, Polish, and English.
+Important ancestries of people in East Hanover include Irish, Polish, German, and English.

 The most common language spoken in East Hanover is English.
 Other important languages spoken here include Spanish and Chinese.